normegil/comicsdownloader/README.md

 ## Basic Usage

-To download applications, replicate the git repository and build it with maven.
+To download the application, replicate the git repository and build it with maven.
 Under linux :

 > git clone git@github.com:Normegil/comicdownloader.git
 > cd comicdownloader